Scanning Photos

 The following principles apply, however you get the scans done:

-• Do not have any adjustments made (eg for contrast or colour) in the scanning.
+• Do not have any adjustments made (eg for sharpening, noise reduction, contrast or colour) in the scanning.
 Leave that to us.

-• If the original photo is large, you may end up with a large file which may be difficult to email.
-(Some email services will not accept files larger than 10mb, say.)
-If so, you might like to use the service at www.bonpoo.com which enables you to send large files free of charge.
-We at PhotoValet can accommodate as large a file as you are likely to create.
+• If you end up with a large file which is difficult to email, you might like to use the very user-friendly service at www.wetransfer.com which enables you to send large files free of charge.